techidaily/site-games-able/source/_posts/discovering-hidden-gems-indie-game-search-tips.md

 ## 7 Check Out Community Recommendations

- The itch.io community has the[Recommend a Game page](https://itch.io/board/13293/recommend-a-game) .
+ The itch.io community has the [Recommend a Game page](https://itch.io/board/13293/recommend-a-game) .
 This is where people post games that they've enjoyed and why.
 It's a good place to see the discussion around the game, ask questions, and even find people and developers to follow.

  Keep in mind that itch.io is just one of the many platforms to find great indie games.
 You can also find them on Steam, PlayStation Store, Microsoft Store, Xbox Marketplace, Nintendo eShop, and others.
-And If you love itch.io for its free games, there's also a way to[find free games on Steam](https://www.makeuseof.com/how-to-find-free-games-on-steam/) .
+And If you love itch.io for its free games, there's also a way to [find free games on Steam](https://www.makeuseof.com/how-to-find-free-games-on-steam/) .

 <ins class="adsbygoogle"